walazdev/GeminiChallenge/README.md

 ## Time breakdown
 1hr30m: Researching REST APIs in general, reading over Gemini's public API, brushing up on Python dictionaries.

 30m: Playing around with Gemini's APIs and printing output.
-Comparing Gemini's information with other info online to double check
+Comparing Gemini's information with other info online to double check.

 1hr30m: Actual coding and testing.
-Around 30m of this alloted time was "wasted" because I believed that I wasn't using the correct API (Price feed)
+Around 30m of this alloted time was "wasted" because I believed that I wasn't using the correct API (Price feed).

 20m: Wrinting this README, thinking about possible future improvements, adding comments to the finalized code.

-Total time: Around 3hr50m
+Total time: Around 3hr50m.